Skip to content

 Financial

-At a December 16, 2025 special meeting, the board unanimously approved absorbing approximately $850,000 from the district's General Fund to cover the current-year health benefits shortfall.
-The action did not seek repayment from staff.
-Per multiple sources, the auditorium was filled with district employees, many wearing shirts bearing the word "LISTEN" as part of a mental health awareness campaign.
-Per George Weiss, had the board not absorbed the cost, employees would have faced immediate premium increases of approximately $50 to $500 per month depending on health plan, as the upcoming benefits booklets had been printed but not yet distributed.
+At a December 16, 2025 special meeting, the board unanimously approved absorbing the cumulative healthcare-contribution overpayment from the district's General Fund rather than seek repayment from employees.
+The on-record motion language (Board President Sheri Morgan): "I need a motion on the floor to absorb the excess contribution of 1.04 million dollars in this year's budget."
+Vote 5-0.
+CBO Manoj Roychowdhury's same-meeting derivation: "Cumulative overpayment is about 1.04 million, factoring in the 350,000 one-time payment that was appropriated by the board, but it was not allocated" — matching the Bishop & Olafson audit's Slide 12 net-cumulative-excess figure.
+A separate $850K figure circulates in downstream coverage of this same event — George Weiss's "Manufacturing Outrage" (May 9, 2026) and Steve McIntosh's May 14, 2026 public comment both describe the absorbed amount as $850,000.
+The $850K is real but attaches to a different thing: it is Superintendent Glass's July 24, 2025 disclosure of the projected FY 2025-26 current-year overage, re-cited in the Bishop/Olafson preliminary review and again by Roychowdhury at the March 12, 2026 second-interim presentation ("about 850,000 that we are absorbed in this year's budget").
+Weiss and McIntosh inherit the conflation downstream.
+The auditorium was filled with district employees, many wearing shirts bearing the word "LISTEN" as part of a mental health awareness campaign.
+Per Weiss, had the board not absorbed the cost, employees would have faced immediate premium increases of approximately $50 to $500 per month depending on health plan, as the upcoming benefits booklets had been printed but not yet distributed.
 Per Sensible Laguna, the board action did not direct or restrict any further investigation into the underlying multi-year cause.

 Sources